apache/echarts-doc/en/option/component/x-axis.md

 + `'top'`
 + `'bottom'`

 The first x axis in grid defaults to be on the bottom of the grid, and the second x axis is on the other side against the first x axis.
+Notice: Changes of `position` cannot be applied unless setting `xAxis.axisLine.onZero` to `false`.

 ## offset(number) = 0

 <ExampleUIControlNumber step="0.5" />

 Offset of x axis relative to default position.
 Useful when multiple x axis has same [position](~xAxis.position) value.
+Notice: Changes of `offset` cannot be applied unless setting `xAxis.axisLine.onZero` to `false`.

 {{ use: axis-common(
     prefix = '#',